Register to get access to free programming courses with interactive exercises

 └── node_modules/

-Note that the done() function isn't called in this example, unlike in the previous examples.
-This is because we used the keyword return.
+The done() function isn't called here, unlike it was in the previous examples.
+It is because we used the keyword return.
 You may have read more about the return keyword in the Introduction to Programming course.

 Globs

-In the example above, we had a clear path to the file that we wanted to copy.
-For small projects this can be a fairly simple and efficient solution, but often it's necessary to process not just one, but all files from a particular directory or even a directory tree.
-For example, we can have the following style structure
+In the example above, we had a clear path to the file we wanted to copy.
+For small projects, this can be a simple and efficient solution.
+But it is often necessary to process not just one but all files from a particular directory or even a directory tree.
+For example, we can have the following style structure:

 layout-project/